ivan-aguirre/java-bigpipe/README.md

 BigPipe experiment with Java.

-Run mvn jetty:run and check localhost/sample.html and localhost/bigpipe for results.
+Run mvn jetty:run and access localhost:8080/nobigpipe.html and localhost:8080/bigpipe.html for results.